Shirajuki/battleship/README.md

 ## TODO

-- [ ] Fix DnD library to be more lightweight
+- [x] Fix DnD library to be more lightweight
+- [ ] Style the game better overall
 - [ ] Add sfx and bgm music
 - [ ] Add images web friendly assets
 - [ ] Add a lobby menu